CircuitVerse/Interactive-Book/docs/seq-design/fsm.md

 ## Experiment

-Lets try the soda can vending machine and look for the corresponding state changes in the FSM diagram for each of the above mentioned possibilities.
+Let's try the soda can vending machine and look for the corresponding state changes in the FSM diagram for each of the above mentioned possibilities.